 Dr. Cain, who once owned a stable of 30 thoroughbreds, enjoyed his visit with Gracie.
 His hospice nurse observed that he was breathing easier than she had seen him in weeks as he stroked Gracie’s nose and gave her treats.

 Animal assisted therapy is one of several complementary therapies offered by Ohio’s Hospice of Miami County to benefit patients.
 Trained pet assisted therapy animals are frequent patient visitors and their impact can be significant.

 A study completed in the 1980’s found that heart attack patients who owned pets lived significantly longer than those who didn’t.

 Since then, further studies have shown animal assisted therapy can help promote healing and reduce fatigue.
 Studies have shown an increase in people’s level of oxytocin after pet interactions.
 Nursing homes that have provided animal assisted therapy have demonstrated a decreased use of psychotropic drugs and greater than 50% reduction in healthcare costs.

 Animal assisted therapy has been introduced as a component in clinical care settings including child counseling, acute care, addiction treatment, dementia, for those with disabilities, in extended care and hospice and palliative care.
 Davis says she has seen the impact of Gracie’s work, especially with children, those with autism and disabilities.
-She and Gracie also are regular visitors to Camp Courageous, an annual children’s grief support program offered through Ohio’s Hospice of Miami County.
+She and Gracie also are regular visitors to the annual children’s grief support camp program offered through Ohio’s Hospice of Miami County.